ISDN home page

 Patients who have had a stroke >48 hours ago are treated at a District Stroke Centre (DSC) in their local hospital, as they need rehabilitation rather than emergency stroke care, and won’t benefit from going to a HASU.

-Since October 2019 patients taking some oral anticoagulants are now transported in a more timely manner and through our local evidence this is now promoted as best practice within national ambulance guidelines.
+Since October 2019, patients taking some oral anticoagulants are transported in a more timely manner to a HASU.
+Through local evidence this is now best practice within national ambulance guidelines.